 Poland’s nativity scene is shaped like a cathedral covered with colored foil.
 And consists of three parts: at the top, we find the angels announcing the event of the birth of Jesus.
 In the center, the cave with the ox and the donkey is represented, while the Magi and Polish peasants are placed at the bottom.
-In Slovenia, in every peasant house, the nativity scene is built in a place the home defined as “sacred.”
+In Slovenia, in every peasant house, the nativity scene is built in a place the home defines as “sacred.”

 And what about Nativity scenes in the rest of the world?

 So this article tells you about the most beautiful nativity scenes, choosing from the most original and with a strong tradition.
 Italy always remains in first place with an ancient and deeply rooted history of the nativity scene.
-That’s why we want to end this article with a bit of curiosity.
+That’s why we want to end this article with curiosity.
 The oldest nativity scene that can still be admired dates back to 1283 and is located in an underground chapel of the Basilica of Santa Maria Maggiore in Rome and is made up of eight marble figurines.

 Read also: Who Are The Saints In The Catholic Church?

 To give shape to the Christmas nativity scene, there are all the iconic characters and references to traditional places.
 No matter the size of the setting, the magic it manages to recreate matters.
 With a few essential elements: the cave, the manger with the place to welcome the Baby Jesus, and the parents, Joseph and Mary.
-The angels, the ox, the donkey, sheep, and shepherds.
-As per tradition, the baby Jesus figurine is placed inside the manager at the stroke of midnight between 24 and 25 December.
+The angels, the ox, the donkey, the sheep, and the shepherds.
+As per tradition, the baby Jesus figurine is placed inside the manager at midnight between 24 and 25 December.
 The magi figures slowly continue their journey.
 And reach the cave for the adoration of Jesus on the day of the Epiphany.